wrye-bash/wrye-bash/Readme.md

  of features.
 This is a fork of the Wrye Bash related code from [the SVN repository](http://sourceforge.net/p/oblivionworks/code/HEAD/tree/).
- We are in the process of refactoring the code to eventually support more games, offering the same feature set for all of them (currently working on bosh.py).
+ We are in the process of refactoring the code to eventually support more games, offering the same feature set for all of them.
  Please read the [Contributing](#contributing) section below if interested in contributing.